 The Asch Conformity Experiments

 In 1956, Solomon Asch conducted a number of experiments titled – Studies of Independence and Conformity: I. A Minority of One Against a Unanimous Majority.
-In these trials, a group of participants were shown a figure such as the one below –
+In these trials, a group of participants were shown a figure with a line and asked to compare it to a second figure with three lines.

 The result was that in the simple writing of the answer, almost 100% gave correct answers.
 However, in the test scenario, of the 12 “wrong” group answer cases, 75% of participants in the experiment conformed and gave the same wrong answer at least once during those 12 trials even though the answer was obviously wrong.